 I have a drawer full of zippers but sometimes no matter how many I have in my stash there is never the right size for the project.
 So what do you do?
 Rush out to the shops and waste valuable sewing time or just shorten one you have?
 Learn how to shorten a zipper of course!

-When bag making, shortening a zip also has the added bonus of giving you a neat finish at the end and maximizes the opening of your bag.
+When bag making, learning how to shorten a zipper also has the added bonus of giving you a neat finish at the end and maximizes the opening of your bag.
 You can also use these techniques with zipper tape sold by the yard.

 First work out the length of zipper you need.
 Generally, when a pattern specifies a zip length, they are referring to the length of the teeth and not the length of the tape.
 So a 12-inch zip (30cm) measures 12 inches from the top stoppers to the bottom stopper.